 2. Review Your Competition

-Remember—just because there are large daycare facilities nearby, doesn’t necessarily mean parents will be flocking to them.
+Remember just because there are large daycare facilities nearby, doesn’t necessarily mean parents will be flocking to them.
 Actually, it’s frequently the opposite.
-Many parents prefer to leave their children with smaller daycare services, because they prefer the more personal and specialized care small childcare providers can offer.
+Many parents prefer to leave their children with smaller daycare services because they prefer the more personal and specialized care small childcare providers can offer.

+Competitor analysis plays an important part in how to promote a childcare center.
 That doesn’t mean you won’t have competitors, however (we hate to use that term)!
 What are they offering that’s unique?
 What sets them apart?
 Review sites, such as Angie’s List and even Yelp! can be particularly helpful.

 But don’t forget that the higher the population of working parents in a neighborhood, the greater the chance that many providers will be either fully booked or have existing waiting lists.
 Sometimes heavy competition can be a good thing.